jupyter-book/mystmd/docs/citations.md

 It is also possible to to drop the link text, that is:\
 `<doi:10.5281/zenodo.6476040>` or `[](doi:10.5281/zenodo.6476040)`,\
 which will insert the citation text in the correct format (e.g. adding an italic "_et al._", etc.).
-The citation data for these DOIs will be downloaded from `https://doi.org` once and cached to a local file in the `_build` directory.
+If the DOI is present on a citation from a BibTeX file in your project, that citation will be used.
+Otherwise, the citation data for these DOIs will be downloaded from `https://doi.org` once and cached to a local file in the `_build` directory.
 This cache may be cleared with `myst clean --cache`.

 Providing your DOIs as full links has the advantage that on other rendering platforms (e.g. GitHub), your citation will still be shown as a link.
 If you have many citations, however, this will slow down the build process as the citation information is fetched dynamically.